 The NACA Qualification process requires a thorough review of your finances by your NACA Counselor and a significant commitment from you to adhere to NACA's policies and procedures.
 You must disclose everything about your financial situation, including all your financial obligations, to your NACA Counselor.
 Early resolution of any issues can prevent delays or potential disqualification from the NACA program.
 Issues that are addressed early in the process can be solved without delaying or preventing your NACA Qualification or closing.
 Misleading NACA staff or fraudulent actions will be identified by either NACA or the lender during the mortgage process and will likely result in terminating your participation in the NACA program.
+Additionally, mortgage loan fraud is charged as a felony offense and the penalties can include prison time, fines and restitution.
 Out of pocket fees and expenses are nonrefundable.
 Do not commit to purchasing a house until after you are NACA Qualified, as the home must be within your NACA Maximum Qualification Amount and meet your needs and desires.